How to Apply - Nonresident Tuition Fees Exemption - (AB540)

 - What other assistance is available under the California Dream Act of 2011?
 AB131 allows student who qualify under AB540 to apply for and receive state-funded financial aid such as institutional grants, community college fee waivers, Cal Grant and Chafee Grant.
 This law takes effect on January 1, 2013.
 As such, eligible AB540 students at San Francisco State University who complete the Dream Application will be considered for funding based on meeting the priority deadline and financial needs guidelines.

 - How do I apply for aid under the California Dream Act?
-Eligible AB540 students at San Francisco State University who complete the Dream Application will be considered for funding beginning spring 2013.
+Eligible AB540 students at San Francisco State University who complete the Dream Application will be considered for state financial aid.
 To apply, complete the Dream Application which will collect basic personal and income information to determine student eligibility for funding under AB131.
-Students will need to complete the Dream Application every year to determine eligibility for state aid.
-After your application is submitted and reviewed by SF State, the Office of Student Financial Aid will contact you via email to let you know the next step.
-Visit the Student Financial Aid Office website for more information at: http://www.sfsu.edu/~finaid/DreamAct.html
+Students will need to complete the Dream Application every year to determine eligibility for state financial aid.
+After your application is submitted and reviewed by SF State, the Office of Student Financial Aid will contact you via email.
+Visit the Student Financial Aid Office website for more information at: www.sfsu.edu/~finaid/ab540/caldreamact.html#applydream

 - Are students covered under this exemption eligible to receive federal and other forms of financial aid?
 Federal financial aid requires proof of citizenship or permanent resident status.
 Requirements for federal financial aid are determined by federal regulations.
 However, citizenship criteria for specific stipends, internships, or scholarships are determined by the agency handling the application and selection process.